Birds Barbershop

 Birds shops are built as environments, not just places to get a haircut.
 The visual language expands across walls, mirrors, and moments in the space—creating something people experience, not just pass through.

-East 6th (2024)
+1401 East 6th Street

 Inspired by photocopied textures and collage, the East 6th shop leans into density and motion—layering imagery to match the energy of the neighborhood while staying anchored in core Birds iconography.